deepset-ai/document-store/README.md

 This Github repository is a template that can be used to create custom document stores to extend the new [Haystack](https://github.com/deepset-ai/haystack/) API available from version 2.0.

-While the new API is still under active development, the new "Store" architecture is quite stable and we are encouraging early adopters to contribute their custom document stores.

 ## Template features

 By creating a new repo using this template, you'll get the following advantages: